qxo/bitjoe/README.md

 `http://127.0.0.1:8080?data=json-formatted-data`

+(The default port is 8080, you can adjust it in conf/config.json)

 Learn about Bitjoe architecture in [Tradle wiki](https://github.com/urbien/Tradle/wiki)

 Installation
 ============

 1. Clone this repo from github
-2. run: java io.tradle.joe.Joe
-3. default port is 8080, you can adjust it in conf/config.json
+2. Copy the conf directory into the build directory
+3. Run java -jar bitjoe.jar from the build directory

+OR, if you don't need the source code, download and run install.sh